64: 0104 (Starting Roster 1) | 0508 (Starting Roster 2) | 0912 (Unlockable Fighters)

-- Heli-Critter: One move has it spin its leaves at high-speed to fly for a short time.
+- Heli-Critter: Piranhacopter has it spin its leaves at high-speed to fly for a short time.

 - Instant Flight: Just Add Spinning!: As stated above, one move has the Piranha Plant spin its leaves to fly like a helicopter.

-- Irony: Before Ultimate, Petey Pirana was the only Pirana Plant to be playable in any official video game.
-In this game, Petey Pirana only appears in the Final Smash.
+- Irony: Before Ultimate, Petey Piranha was the only Piranha Plant to be playable in any official video game.
+In this game, Petey Piranha only appears in the Final Smash.

 - Long-Range Fighter: It can stretch its stem out to bite at opponents to an extent rivaling Simon and Richter's Vampire Killer, and it also has several ranged attacks.

 - Man-Eating Plant: If the sharp teeth didn't tip you off.

 - Mechanically Unusual Fighter: Downplayed, as most of its moveset is actually quite standard for a Smash character; however, it is the only character that, as noted, will automatically counterattack footstool jumps when it's crouching.
 No other character can guard against footstools, let alone automatically counter them.